Skip to main content

 Manesar Socio-Economic Household Survey

 Comprehensive baseline across 10 villages covering livelihoods, education, health, and social conditions.
-Commissioned by DLF Foundation for community development planning.
+Commissioned by DLF Foundation.

 Assessment

-Three-city situational analysis of child protection service environments covering 3,000 respondents across children, service providers, police, and community stakeholders.
+Three-city analysis of child protection service environments covering 3,000 respondents across children, police, and community stakeholders.

 Jhajjar Social Impact Assessment

-Census survey of four villages for ERM India, assessing socioeconomic conditions and the social impact of planned industrial development in Jhajjar district.
+Census survey of four villages for ERM India, assessing socioeconomic conditions and social impact of planned industrial development.

 Home / What We Do / Technical Assistance